How To Stay Safe Online

 Maintain Good Passwords

-So now your software is all up to date.
+So now your software is up to date and your data is backed up.
 Now we have to deal with passwords.Passwords Password

 As I said, I work in cybersecurity.
 If you really want to know how passwords are stored and analyzed, or even how to crack passwords, I have plenty of details on other pages.